 The $149 annual fee is billed on your first monthly statement, so you should apply for this card if you can use the travel credit and Upgraded Bookings during your first year of ownership.

-New cardholders can earn 40,000 points by spending $1,000 on eligible purchases in the first 3 months of account opening.
+LTO!
+New Southwest Rapid Rewards® Priority Credit Card cardholders can earn a Companion Pass® good through 2/28/25 plus 30,000 points after spending $4,000 on purchases in the first 3 months from account opening.

 As always, your first two checked bags always fly for free on every Southwest flight.